11 Easy Steps to Setting a Fall Table

 I picked neutral pumpkins.

-Burlap, white, and little sage green pumpkins lay sideways.
+Taking the burlap, white, and little sage green pumpkins, I laid them sideways.
 So sweet!

 Link to white pumpkins here.
-Little velvet sage green pumpkins, here.
-Similar burlap pumpkins here.
+And a pack of burlap and white pumpkins here.
+Adorable!

 One blue velvet pumpkin on the left side ties with the other blues.
 Here’s a link.